 80 if not 90 percent of this is achieved in the kitchen.
 Yes, all those Instagram videos you’ve seen of guys lifting weights like they’re about to enter Mr. Olympia are a little misleading.
 The vast majority of your results are going to come from eating clean, natural foods (meat and vegetables) and as little (almost zero) sugar as possible.

-But consistency is key.
-If you eat right and exercise consistently, your body is going to change and you’re going to capitalize on your natural male sexual dimorphism.
+Most importantly, consistency is key.
+If you eat right and exercise consistently, your body’s going to change and you’re going to capitalize on your natural male sexual dimorphism.

 As an added bonus, it’ll also improve your confidence.

 Now for some final touches.
 These are as simple as getting decent facial hair and a decent haircut that suits your face shape.
 Simply pay a high-quality barber to help with this.
 Sorting both of these out is as close to a magic pill as you’ll get in attractiveness.
 And it’ll help with getting pretty much any girl to like you.

 You sit in a barber’s chair for 30 minutes and come out looking far, far better than when you first sat down.
 So if you skip this step you’re doing yourself a massive disservice.

 You’re going to have to experiment here, but my advice is to keep it simple.
 There’s enough guys rocking undercuts in the world.
 Though if you're looking to rock the bald look, making sure you have the right clippers to do the job is critical.

 I’d also err on the side of a bit of stubble on your face as opposed to being perfectly slick.
 Why?
 It distinguishes you far more as a man, even among other men.

 The last thing you need to do is sort out your clothing.
 As the saying goes, clothes maketh the man.
 Find a style that works for you, ideally an archetypical one (i.e. biker, businessman, preppy guy), and get a wardrobe within said style to fit your frame.
 This’ll help you avoid dressing like a kid out of laziness.